About ESWI2025

 Ended Now live Upcoming

-1. Disease characteristics and immunological profiles obtained from a newly developed hMPV human challenge model
+2. 1.
+Disease characteristics and immunological profiles obtained from a newly developed hMPV human challenge model

-Brandon LONDThVIVO, UK
+Brandon LONDThVIVO, United Kingdom

-2. Evolution of Human Metapneumovirus (HMPV) over the last 20 years and superior isolation of HMPV from clinical samples in organoid-derived bronchial cell cultures to isolation in monolayer cell line cultures
+3. 2.
+Evolution of Human Metapneumovirus (HMPV) over the last 20 years and superior isolation of HMPV from clinical samples in organoid-derived bronchial cell cultures to isolation in monolayer cell line cultures

 Bernadette VAN DEN HOOGENErasmusMC, Netherlands

-3. A Study of the Efficacy, Safety and Immunogenicity of mRNA vaccines in an Influenza B Challenge Model in Healthy Adults
+4. 3.
+A Study of the Efficacy, Safety and Immunogenicity of mRNA vaccines in an Influenza B Challenge Model in Healthy Adults

 Anita GEEVARUGHESEPfizer, United States

-4. Development of a Severe Acute Respiratory Syndrome – Coronavirus 2 (SARS-CoV-2) Omicron BA5 human challenge model (HCM) for the assessment of new vaccine and anti-viral therapies in seropositive subjects
+5. 4.
+Development of a Severe Acute Respiratory Syndrome – Coronavirus 2 (SARS-CoV-2) Omicron BA5 human challenge model (HCM) for the assessment of new vaccine and anti-viral therapies in seropositive subjects

-Andrew CATCHPOLEhVIVO, UK
+Andrew CATCHPOLEhVIVO, United Kingdom

-5. Establishing a Controlled Human Infection Model with a contemporary Respiratory Syncytial Virus B challenge agent in healthy volunteers
+6. 5.
+Establishing a Controlled Human Infection Model with a contemporary Respiratory Syncytial Virus B challenge agent in healthy volunteers

 To be confirmed